mkyl/QuasiStableColors.jl/docs/src/tutorial.md

 water, called a *flow*, is to send one gallon / min of water down to Z and another gallon down to W. A total of two gallons would arrive at $Y$.
 But is the most water we could send?

+Many algorithms have been devised to solve this classic problem.
+Let's consider how we can use the lifted graph.

+If we run the algorithm on the ground graph, we find in fact this is the correct
+solution: